- Butterfly Bush-hts

-At 6-10 feet high and wide with an abundance of pink and yellow spring blooms, beautybush draw a great deal of attention.
+At 6-10 feet high and wide with an abundance of pink and yellow spring blooms, beautybush draws a great deal of attention.
 Easy to maintain by keeping dead wood and overgrowth cleared out.
 Hardy to zones 4-8.

-With lovely fruity fragrance and incredibly showy blooms, it’s no surprise butterflies and hummingbirds love this aptly named shrub.
+With a lovely fruity fragrance and incredibly showy blooms, it’s no surprise butterflies and hummingbirds love this aptly named shrub.
 It’s so easy to grow, however, that it is sometimes considered invasive, even in the heat.
 Be careful to plant it away from other important plants.
 Hardy to zones 5-10.

 There are many varieties of cotoneaster, including ones that creep and trail.
 Shrubs can reach up to 15 feet tall with an impressive spread.
 Fall fruits grace the shrubs after the summer heat.
 Hardy to zones 5-8.

 Another umbrella for many species, juniper includes everything from ground creepers to tall trees.
 They are excellent hedge plants, growing into a lovely shape without pruning and shaping.
 Plant in the landscape or in containers, watering at first but then relying on natural rainfall after that.
 Junipers do well in a xeriscape!
 Hardy to zones 5-9.

 On the smaller side, Potentilla is only a few feet tall, with small yellow flowers in the spring.
 It will grow slowly, but heartily, establishing itself even in poor soil.
 The sun is the important key for Potentilla, making it an excellent choice where heat-tolerant shrubs and plants are necessary.
 Hardy to zones 3-7.